Microsoft Intune helps Devicie reinvent end-user device security

 And, that’s where Devicie steps in.

 In this article, I will explain how Device enhances your Intune experience.
 Further, I will explain how Devicie leverages Intune to facilitate automated management and ongoing deployment of best-practice security across your devices.

 Agent versus agentless

-The problem with using an agent for remote onboarding, management and monitoring is you first need to get the agent onto the device.
 Installing an agent on every device on a corporate network is an expensive and difficult-to-manage process that lacks both the flexibility and scalability required by modern organisations.
 Additionally, tracking which devices have agents and which don’t create security holes.

 With Devicie, endpoint devices can become a secure barrier for organisations, rather than the most vulnerable.